Healthdirect Free Australian health advice you can count on.

 You might need to have a tooth pulled out if you have:

 Wisdom teeth, which are the last adult teeth to arrive, sometimes need to be removed.
-They can become stuck if they don’t have enough space to grow properly.
+They can become stuck if they don’t have enough space to grow into your mouth.

 What happens during a tooth extraction?

-If your tooth extraction is more complicated, you might need to be given a general anaesthetic, which will put you to sleep.
+If your tooth extraction is more complicated, you might need to be given a general anaesthetic in hospital.
+A general anaesthetic will put you to sleep.

 What happens after a tooth extraction?